Dosco Floyd Dowling -- Walterboro

+Cherishing his memory forever are his children, Dosco Floyd Jr. (Melody) and Stephania Lynn Weems (Eric); five grandchildren, Chenari Anna, Talia, Nyla Erin, Nigel Eric, and Elijah; six siblings, Eartha, Bessie, Constance, Eugene, Thomas, and Jeffery (Bessie); one aunt, Mrs. Chennie Mae Grimes; one uncle, Mr. Isadore Raysor; one sister-in-law; six nieces; five nephews and a host of cousins, other relatives, and friends.

+Viewing for the public will be held on Sunday from noon to 7 p.m. at the funeral home.

-Friends may call his brother, Eugene Dowling at 803-245-1307.
+Friends may extend condolences by contacting Dosco's brother, Eugene Dowling, at 803-245-1307.
 Sacred arrangements are entrusted to Dash's Funeral Home of Bamberg.

 Post a comment as